AMRC-FactoryPlus/amrc-connectivity-stack/docs/edge-clusters.md

-Since the beginning of the Factory+ project we have found it necessary to have a number of Edge Agents running not on physical machines on the shopfloor but on VMs provided by our IT team.
+Since the beginning of the Factory+ project we have found it necessary to have a number of Edge Agents running not on physical machines on the shop floor but on VMs provided by our IT team.
 These are needed when we are not interfacing directly with the device producing the data but with some other existing system, including situations where we are pulling data from entirely outside our organisation into Factory+.
 While this is